Issue #68 – March 2021

 - Signal, T. L., Gander, P. H., Anderson, H. and Brash, S. (2009) Scheduled napping as a countermeasure to sleepiness in air traffic controllers.
 Journal of Sleep Research, 18, 11-19.

 - Signal, T. L., van den Berg, M. J., Mulrine, H. M. and Garder, P. H. (2012) Duration of sleep inertia after napping during simulated night work and in extended operations.
 Chronobiology International, 29(6), 769-779.

 - Takahashi, M. (2012) Prioritizing sleep for healthy work schedules.
 Journal of Physiological Anthropology, 31(6).

 Provided below are a selection of articles from around the web on the issues associated with fatigue.
 We hope you find them useful and interesting.

-University of British Columbia, Science Daily, February 2020
+University of South Australia, Science Daily, August 2020

 A simple coffee and a quick catnap could be the cure for staying alert on the nightshift as new research shows that this unlikely combination can improve attention and reduce sleep inertia.

 A short video explaining the benefits of coffee naps, and why they work so well.
 With their powers combined, coffee and naps create a greater sum than their parts.

 Help is arriving for overworked NHS staff as a growing number of hospitals bring in sleep pods for doctors and nurses to grab power naps during their shifts.